yz-create/MagicSearch/README.md

 - If it's a list, keep the list empty
 - If it's a dict, keep the dict empty

-If you look at the model that should be used to create or update a card, you might notice that some arguments either are of a dict type or a list of dict. \\
+If you look at the model that should be used to create or update a card, you might notice that some arguments either are of a dict type or a list of dict.

-Those arguments are : "foreign_data", "leadership_skills", "legalities", "purchase_urls" and "rulings". \\
+Those arguments are : "foreign_data", "leadership_skills", "legalities", "purchase_urls" and "rulings".

-None of those arguments are mandatory, therefore,  \\
+None of those arguments are mandatory, therefore, if you don't want them to have any values, keep them with an empty dict or list.

 Since the columns in those dict are fixed, you need to make sure to use the correct ones, so here's the template for each of those:

 "foreignData" is a list of dict.